r-devel/r-dev-web/WindowsBuilds/Rtools43/rtools.md

 Rtools is a toolchain bundle used for building R packages from source (those that need compilation of C/C++ or Fortran code) and for build R itself.
-Rtools43 is used for R-devel, the development version of R since revision 83535 and is intended for R 4.3.0.
+Rtools43 is used for R 4.3.x and for R-devel, the development version of R.

 Rtools43 consists of Msys2 build tools, GCC 12/MinGW-w64 compiler toolchain, libraries built using the toolchain, and QPDF.
 Rtools43 supports 64-bit